Is your job making you depressed?

 You never know when the next round of layoffs will happen.
 Job insecurity is a source of chronic stress and downsizing is becoming a routine part of company culture.
 I once spent an entire day, waiting at home for the phone call that would tell me if I was being downsized out of a job - or if I got to keep my job but would be picking up the responsibilities of another team member.
 Talk about a stressor!

 There’s a bully in your workplace.
 You experience sexual or other harassment at work.
 An experience with harassment can trigger symptoms of depressions and anxiety and even PTSD.
 Employees often feel guilty or ashamed and worry that they somehow caused this harassment to happen.
 This is another big trigger for depression - but remember you do have legal protections from harassment at work.
 Contact a trusted supervisor or HR professional or contact a legal support agency in your community.

 Any or all of these factors can set you up for a bout of depression.
-I’ll be writing more about symptoms of depression, what to do if you’re feeling depressed and if and how to talk to your boss about your depression in future blogs, but if you identify with the factors on this list, here are three things to do now.
+I’ll be writing more about symptoms of depression and anxiety, tips for coping at work, what to do if you’re feeling depressed and if and how to talk to your boss about your depression in future blogs, but if you identify with the factors on this list, here are three things to do now.